-(i) The CPP may be censured or reprimanded or the CPP's approval may be restricted, suspended, revoked, annulled, denied or terminated by the Medical Board or the Pharmacy Board and the pharmacist may be censured or reprimanded or the pharmacist's license may be restricted, suspended, revoked, annulled, denied, or terminated by the Pharmacy Board, in accordance with provisions of G.S.
-150B if either Board finds one or more of the following:
+(i) The CPP may be censured or reprimanded or the CPP's approval may be restricted, suspended, revoked, annulled, denied, or terminated by the Medical Board or the Pharmacy Board.
+In addition or in the alternative, the pharmacist may be censured or reprimanded or the pharmacist's license may be restricted, suspended, revoked, annulled, denied, or terminated by the Pharmacy Board, in accordance with provisions of G.S.
+150B.
+The Pharmacy Board or the Medical Board may take the actions set forth in this Paragraph with respect to the pharmacist, the CPP approval, or the pharmacist's license, if either Board finds one or more of the following:

-(1) the CPP has held himself or herself out or permitted another to represent the CPP as a licensed physician;
+(1) the CPP has held himself or herself out as, or permitted another to represent that the CPP is, a licensed physician;

-(3) the CPP has performed or attempted to provide medical management outside the approved drug therapy agreement or for which the CPP is not qualified by education and training to perform;
+(3) the CPP has provided or attempted to provide medical management outside the approved CPP Agreement or for which the CPP is not qualified by education and training to provide;